How Much Protein Does My Child Need?

 Protein requirements will be different based on a child’s age, gender and weight.
 Do you know if your child is getting enough protein?

-Knowing the recommended amount of protein your child needs each day is good information, but that doesn’t mean anyone should ever force a child to eat.
+Knowing the recommended amount of protein kids need each day is good information, but that doesn’t mean anyone should ever force a child or teen to eat.
 A child’s growth and development happen over a course of several meals and days.

 Take a look at the recommended grams of protein needed each day to help guide you in what foods to offer: